Multilevel User Credibility Assessment in Social Networks: Dataset

-We use Twitter to collect the data, and the NewsGuard website \citep{newsguard} to label the collected user accounts.
-The NewsGuard organization operates in the field of online journalism.
-Individuals in this organization review news websites and assign scores to them based on various criteria.
-The evaluation process is carried out by experienced individuals and journalists, with no artificial intelligence involvement.
-The assigned scores range from 0 to 100, and are based on multiple criteria, each contributing a portion of the score.
-The frequency of spreading false news is considered the most important criterion.
-Table \ref{NewsGuard} displays all the criteria along with their associated scores.
-The more valuable criteria are associated with the credibility of a news collection, while the less valuable criteria are mostly concerned with transparency in management.
-Hence, it can be argued that the top five criteria are effective in evaluating credibility, and the next four criteria are influential in determining the transparency of a news collection.
+We collect data from Twitter and label user accounts using NewsGuard \cite{newsguard}.
+NewsGuard evaluates news websites using scores from 0 to 100 based on multiple criteria; experienced reviewers and journalists perform these evaluations without the use of artificial intelligence.
+The frequency of spreading false information is the most important criterion.
+Table~\ref{NewsGuard} lists all criteria and their associated scores.
+The top five criteria primarily reflect the credibility of a news source, while the remaining four focus mainly on transparency and management.
+Therefore, the first five criteria are especially useful for assessing credibility, and the next four help evaluate transparency.